 The Centre was founded in 2007 at the University of Canterbury.
 In 2010, BIC received a multi-million dollar investment from UC to become one of two new premier research institutes on campus.

-BIC has eleven Principal Investigators – seven based at UC, two at the University of Auckland, one at Victoria University of Wellington and one at University of Otago.
+BIC has thirteen Principal Investigators – nine based at UC, two at the University of Auckland, one at Victoria University of Wellington and one at the University of Otago.
 We have a strong network of Associate Investigators from New Zealand universities, Crown Research Institutes and Callaghan Innovation, plus a growing number of international collaborators.
 These investigators are supported by experienced postdoctoral fellows and more than 30 postgraduate students.
 Together, BIC supports a dynamic research environment for both staff and students.